Top of the page

 Lung function tests measure how much air your lungs hold and how quickly your lungs can move the air in and out.
 Spirometry is often the first lung function test that is done.
 You may also have other tests, such as gas diffusion tests, lung volume testing, inhalation (or methacholine) challenge tests, and exercise stress tests.
 Your doctor will explain which tests you need.

 These tests check how well your lungs work.
 They may also be called pulmonary function tests, or PFTs.
 A complete or full PFT usually involves most of the types of tests listed above, but a full PFT is not always necessary.
 For example, only the spirometry test is necessary to diagnose asthma or COPD.

 For most tests, you will wear a nose clip.
 This is to make sure that no air passes in or out of your nose during the test.
 You then breathe into a mouthpiece attached to a recording device.

-The testing may take from 5 to 30 minutes, depending on how many tests you have.
+The testing may take from 15 to 60 minutes, depending on how many tests you have.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter J039 in the search box to learn more about "Lung Function Tests: About These Tests."
+Enter J039 in the search box to learn more about "Lung Function Tests: About These Tests".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.